OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 ### Common Issues

+Authentication and authorization problems are a prevalent type of security vulnerability.
+In fact, they consistently make number two in the [OWASP Top 10](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project "OWASP Top Ten Project").
+Before diving into concrete testing instructions, let's have a look at some of the most common issues.

 #### Authentication Bypass

-The backend service must consistently enforce authorization checks on all endpoints.
+When processing requests from the mobile client, the backend service must consistently enforce authorization checks on all endpoints.
 This involves verifying that the user is logged in and that they are authorized to access the resource requested.
 Authentication bypass vulnerabilities exist if authentication state is not consistently verified, or if the state can be tampered with by the client.

 Consider the following example from the [OWASP Web Testing Guide](https://www.owasp.org/index.php/Testing_for_Bypassing_Authentication_Schema_%27OTG-AUTHN-004%29 "Testing for Bypassing Authentication Schema (OTG-AUTHN-004)").
 In the example, a web resource is accessed through an URL, and the authentication state is passed through a GET parameter: